Read the Blog

 The Together Coalition (www.togethercoalition.org)

 A $200,000 grant to the Together Coalition to provide seed funding for a unique collaboration called the Together Coalition to build community resilience in the Karamoja region of NE Uganda.
 This grant represents the continuation of a 5-year partnership between the Together Coalition and the St. Marys United Methodist Church Foundation.
 The Together coalition brings together four Christian agencies (Church World Service, MAP International, ECHO and SMUMCF) to carry out a joint development program.
-Together is working in Northern Uganda to serve the poor and marginalized while capitalizing on the core competencies of each organization.
-Through this integrated development program the coalition mobilizes active community participation where individuals, families and communities take responsible action to improve their well-being.
+Together will work in Northern Uganda to serve the poor and marginalized while capitalizing on the core competencies of each organization.
+Through this integrated development program the coalition will mobilize active community participation where individuals, families and communities can take responsible action to improve their well-being.
 Community empowerment, holistic integrated development and spiritual growth are important dimensions of this joint venture.
 The goal of the program is to build community resilience in the region.
-Grant funds are administered through a donor advised fund at the National Christian Foundation.
+Grant funds will be administered through a donor advised fund at the National Christian Foundation.

 The St. Marys United Methodist Church Foundation, Inc. was organized in January 2001 to support the charitable activities of the St. Marys United Methodist Church.
 Annual grant distributions will typically represent about 3% to 5% of the Foundation’s value.
 The Foundation awards grants twice each year, in the spring and the fall.
 Grant proposals are accepted year round.
 Proposals received from December 2nd to June 1st will be considered for the Fall cycle while proposals received from June 2nd to December 1st will be considered for the Spring cycle.
 Proposals to be considered must be related to:

-Children, Youth and Family – Agencies of the South Georgia Annual Conference of the United Methodist Church and programs in southeast Georgia (Camden, Glynn, Brantley and Charlton Counties) that promote the spiritual, mental and/or physical well-being of children, youth and families.
+Children, Youth, and Families: Agencies of the South Georgia Annual Conference* of the United Methodist Church and/or programs in Southeast Georgia** that promote the spiritual, mental, and/or physical well-being of children, youth and families.

-Adults and Elderly – Agencies of the South Georgia Annual Conference of the United Methodist Church and programs in southeast Georgia (Camden, Glynn, Brantley and Charlton Counties) that promote the spiritual, mental and/or physical well-being of adults and elderly.
+Adults and Elderly: Agencies of the South Georgia Annual Conference* of the United Methodist Church and/or programs in Southeast Georgia** that promote the spiritual, mental and/or physical well-being of adults and the elderly.

-Health, Mental Health, and Intellectual Disabilities – Agencies of the South Georgia Annual Conference of the United Methodist Church and programs in southeast Georgia (Camden, Glynn, Brantley and Charlton Counties) that provide research, treatment, or care in the fields of health, mental health and intellectual disabilities.
+Health, Mental Health and Intellectual Disabilities: Agencies of the South Georgia Annual Conference* of the United Methodist Church and/or programs in Southeast Georgia** that provide research, treatment, or care in the fields of health, mental health and intellectual disabilities.

 Additional information about the St. Marys United Methodist Church Foundation, Inc. is available on the Internet at www.smumcfoundation.org or by calling 912-510-9350.